-Root Cause 5: Concepts from previous grade levels need to be mastered and spiraled due to the STAAR assessing those concepts which are not revisited within 5th curriculum.
+Root Cause 5: Teachers need help in building their knowledge of science TEKS and ensuring that their instructional is aligned and rigorous.
 Teachers need additional support in proctoring lessons aligned to the 5E instructional model and developing both formative/ summative assessments to effectively monitor and adjust instruction to support the needs of diverse student learners.